‘The Seven Deadly Sins’ Manga Chapter 211 Online English Spoilers: Gowther’s True Identity Revealed To Gloxinia and Dolor As Melodias Helps Elizabeth.

 ‘The Seven Deadly Sins‘ 208: Elizabeth’s Strike Against Indura Has Melodias’ Support

 The Fairy King notes that Gowther has the ability to alter memories, and in all likelihood, is responsible for erasing the Giant King’s memory.
 Shocked, King Dolor demands that his memories be returned to him.
 However, Gloxinia interjects and states that it is the real Gowther and not the impersonator who has the Giant’s King’s memories.
-Gloxinia notes that the Gowther he is referring to is the one who is 3000 years in the future.
-He adds that they too are from thew same time.
+Gloxinia notes that the Gowther he is referring to is the one who is 3,000 years in the future.
+He adds that they too are from the same time.

 Strangely, the gate to the demon world continues to remain shut.
 However, the Gowther-impersonator is shocked to realize that the gate isn’t the one to the demon world.
 At the other end, Melascula of Faith is shocked about the same and wonders about her creation.

 In the next panel, Melascula of Faith realizes that she has been tricked.
-She angrily proclaims that Gowther tricked her into withdrawing from her battle with the four Archangles, and then manipulated her into coming to the tower all by herself.
+She angrily proclaims that Gowther tricked her into withdrawing from her battle with the four Archangels, and then manipulated her into coming to the tower all by herself.
 She adds that Gowther even tricked her into creating the monstrosity that is clearly not the gate to the prison of the demon world.
 Interestingly, a voice responds that after the plan to rescue the hostages was formulated, Melascula of Faith has been manipulated.
-The voice adds that the trickery was necessary for the sake of attaining “freedom”.
+The voice adds that the trickery was necessary for the sake of attaining “freedom.”

 Seven Deadly Sins pic.twitter.com/AIfL2Rr7uz